-Nob Hill is the area between Girard Blvd and Washington Ave with it’s center on Central Ave.
+Nob Hill and University area is the area between University Blvd and San Mateo Blvd with it’s center on Central Ave.
 Nob Hill is a more narrowly defined area between Girard and Washington but the area as a whole is a bit larger.
 Nob Hill has long been the local business shopping capital of Albuquerque.
 Small, walkable streets lined with non-chain stores keep Albuquerque residents coming back year after year, day after day.
 There is no shortage of wonderful restaurants and shops.
-It’s easy to stop at Carlisle but don’t forget to head east of Carlisle as well and check out some of the stores down there.
-The Nob Hill merchant’s website above has an exhaustive list of stores to visit and great information about the area.
+It’s easy to stop at Carlisle but don’t forget to head east of there as well and check out some of the shops and eats.

-A wonderful area to shop during the holidays or just stroll on a summer evening.
+A wonderful area to shop during the holidays or just stroll around on a summer evening.
 There’s always something happening in Nob Hill in Albuquerque.
 From the Summer Strolls to the holiday shopping days, not to mention the city’s best known and possibly, only independent movie theater.
 Nob Hill truly has something for everyone.
 The housing offers a diverse range of options from townhomes, to condos to houses with lovely backyards.
 The vast majority of houses are pueblo style with few of them likely to be adobe construction.

 The South Valley of Albuquerque is like a city unto itself and also contains a tremendous amount of history.
 One of the older areas in Albuquerque, the South Valley is also one of the greenest.
 The South Valley is much more affordable than the North Valley but with much of the same landscape and feel.
 If you want a rural feel but still be in Albuquerque proper this might the place for you.

-Home to wonderful parades, farmers markets, local business and more greenery than even the North Valley in Albuquerque, the South Valley offers it’s own experience and way of live.
-It’s country in the city and offers the space and affordability along with the easy access to work and play.
+Home to wonderful parades, farmers markets, local business and more greenery than even the North Valley in Albuquerque, the South Valley offers its own experience and way of live.
+It’s country in the city and offers space and affordability along with easy access to work and play.

-Close to the University of New Mexico as well as the state Fair Grounds (otherwise known as Expo NM), Kirtland Air Force Base, CNM and much more, the Southeast heights offers a wide diversity of living options form condos and town homes to detached homes with big yards.
+Close to the University of New Mexico as well as the state Fair Grounds (otherwise known as Expo NM), Kirtland Air Force Base, CNM, and much more, the Southeast heights offers a wide diversity of living options from condos and townhomes to detached homes with big yards.
 Home to the “International District” the Southeast Heights of Albuquerque has a wide variety of cuisine to sample, plus the fantastic Talin Market offering an impressive collection of international foods.

 Located between the Rio Grande River and Edith Blvd, the North Valley is an eclectic neighborhood with the unique feature of being near the river and the Rio Grande Nature Center.
-With a high water table, similar to the South Valley, Albuquerque’s North Valley is the possibly the most lush part of Albuquerque.
-With towering cottonwood trees and grassy pastures the North Valley feels like a small town unto itself.
-There’s also great restaurants, art galleries, theater, events, farmers markets on the weekends and much more.
-Take the drive up Rio Grande Blvd from Old Town to Alameda and see some Albuquerque biggest mansions, best roses, and certainly one of our most lovely roads.
+With a high water table, similar to the South Valley, Albuquerque’s North Valley is possibly the lushest part of Albuquerque.
+With towering cottonwood trees and grassy pastures, the North Valley feels like a small town unto itself.
+There are also great restaurants, art galleries, theaters, events, farmers’ markets on the weekends, and much more.
+Take the drive up Rio Grande Blvd from Old Town to Alameda and see some of Albuquerque’s biggest mansions, best roses, and certainly one of our most lovely roads.

 The North Valley in Albuquerque has an appeal all it’s own.
-Tall cottonwood trees provide rare and much needed shade.
-The high water table makes the area more lush than the rest of the city.
+Tall cottonwood trees provide rare and much-needed shade.
+The high water table makes the area lusher than the rest of the city.
 And the careful development seems to have protected these features giving homes in this area loyal devotees.
 A little less bustling than the rest of the city, there is plenty to do and see.
 You can walk along the river, take a scenic drive up Rio Grande Blvd, visit one of the local wineries or shop in one of the lovely independent stores.
-Below is a list of some stores, restaurants and attractions that you might want to visit if you are interested in learning more about the north valley of Albuquerque.
+Below is a list of some stores, restaurants, and attractions that you might want to visit if you are interested in learning more about the north valley of Albuquerque.

 4116 Lomas Blvd NE, Albuquerque, NM 87110